mnaktas/calculator/docs/NewFeatureProcess.md

       plan to monitor the upstream library for changes like security fixes.
     - [ ] If the library is being used under an open-source license, we must comply with the license and credit third parties appropriately.
-- [ ] If the change adds code which runs during the app's startup path, or adds new XAML elements which are loaded at startup:
+- [ ] If the change adds code which runs during the app's startup path or adds new XAML elements which are loaded at startup:
     - [ ] Run the perf tests to measure any increase in startup time.
 Move work out of the startup path if possible.